 About Wilhelmina Smith

-Ms. Smith’s solo CD of sonatas by Britten and Schnittke with pianist Thomas Sauer was released on the Arabesque label in December of 2006.
-She has also released numerous recordings of chamber music, including the complete chamber works of Aaron Copland (Arabesque) and works by Sebastian Currier (Koch), John Musto (Koch) and Aaron Jay Kernis (Koch).
-In addition, she has performed frequently with Sting and has performed on recent recordings for both Sting and Bruce Springsteen.
+Ms. Smith’s solo CD of sonatas by Britten and Schnittke with pianist Thomas Sauer was released on the Arabesque label in 2006.
+Her recordings of chamber music include the complete chamber works of Aaron Copland, works by Sebastian Currier, John Musto and Aaron Jay Kernis.
+She has performed frequently with pop musician Sting and can be heard on recent recordings for both Sting and Bruce Springsteen.
 She currently lives in Saint Paul, Minnesota with her husband Mark Mandarano and children August and Giovanna.

 About Linda Kelsey